English Programs

 This minor consists of 21 credits to help sharpen your writing skills.

-The Middle Level Communication Arts and Literature (Teaching) (MLCA) minor is offered through the College of Education and consists of 29 credits.
+The Middle Level Communication Arts & Literature (Teaching) (MLCA) minor is offered through the College of Education and consists of 29 credits.

 This minor is the best fit for students working toward a teaching license, especially if you’re completing a degree in Elementary Education (K–6).